Natalie Parde

 • Creativity and Independence.
 I like working with people who prefer proposing and pursuing their own ideas.
 To that end, I like research meetings to feel collaborative (where we discuss your ideas and I provide high-level feedback) rather than hierarchical (where I tell you what to do).

-On a philosophical level, I tend to view natural language processing as a way to better understand language and various facets of society.
-I tend to avoid working on problems that are primarily focused on machine learning fundamentals, and I like to work with researchers who genuinely enjoy language and linguistics.
+I tend to avoid working on problems focused on generalized machine learning, and I like to work with researchers who genuinely enjoy language and linguistics.
 I’m happy to work with people who do not have formal training in computer science, but note that I (and my students) are housed in UIC’s Department of Computer Science.
 If your undergraduate degree was not in CS, you will be required by the department to take certain undergraduate CS classes upon admission and prior to beginning full graduate-level coursework.
 You will also be expected to know how to develop code to implement your approaches, use popular machine learning and deep learning libraries to train and evaluate models, and have the requisite systems programming expertise to interact with and debug issues that arise in remote server environments.

 Graduate

-If you’re a current or admitted UIC graduate student, or if you have already submitted your application to UIC’s PhD program, feel free to fill out the following form: https://forms.gle/NtFCvHXvi8gH7Y2h6.
+If you’re a current or admitted UIC graduate student, or if you have already submitted your application to UIC’s PhD program, feel free to fill out the following form: https://forms.gle/NtFCvHXvi8gH7Y2h6 and send me an email to let me know you’ve filled it out.
 I review responses regularly, and will contact you for more information if I have a role that matches your interests.
 I’m always looking for creative, self-motivated researchers to join my team, but availability of certain positions may be restricted depending on lab capacity or funding needs.

 Undergraduate

-If you are interested in working with me on a volunteer basis, for course credit, or for a capstone project, feel free to fill out the following form: https://forms.gle/tUQDQtYbhL8t9g118.
+If you are interested in working with me on a volunteer basis, for course credit, or for a capstone project, feel free to fill out the following form: https://forms.gle/tUQDQtYbhL8t9g118 and send me an email to let me know you’ve filled it out.
 I enjoy working with undergrads and have worked with many on past or current research projects.
 Note that I require a minimum time commitment of 10 hours per week for all undergraduate researchers, and availability of these positions may be restricted depending on lab capacity to protect bandwidth for existing advisees.

 Visiting